 She could often be seen on our TV screens on Saturday evenings in the early seventies singing and dancing on various variety programmes.
 There are a few clips on “YouTube”, here are three of them:-

 In the first clip “Pretty For Me”, where she is introduced as Sandy Penson and can be seen dancing in a gold dress:-

 The next two clips are from a show produced by Dougie Squires called “2Gs and the Pop People” which ran from 10th June 1972 to the end of July 1972.
 The first is a tribute to the Eurovision Song Contest and Sandy can be seen as Pearl Carr singing ‘Sing Little Birdie’:-

 The last clip is from the same shows and features the pop group “Slade” performing “Take Me Bak ‘Ome” with girl dancers shadowing their dance movements.
-Sandy is shown shadowing Dave Hill and goodness didn’t he made her work hard!
-Around that time Sandy appeared with Slade on the front cover of a TV Guide, probably The Radio Times.
+Sandy is shown shadowing Dave Hill and goodness didn’t he make her work hard!
+Around that time, Sandy appeared with Slade on the front cover of the TV Guide, The Radio Times.
 Unfortunately, I didn’t keep my copy and I haven’t yet been able to track down a photo of the front cover:-

 In 1972 Sandy married fellow dancer Brian Rogers at St Nicholas Church, Laindon.
 Sadly the marriage didn’t last and she later married Anthony Craig in 1982.